-The Maya Gold Foundation is governed by an eight member Board of Directors.
+The Maya Gold Foundation is governed by a ten member Board of Directors.
 Each Board member brings a sincere commitment to our work and unique skills and qualities which we value deeply.

 Amy Weisz joined the Board in 2018 after travelling to Nepal with the Maya Gold Foundation.
 She has a BS in Biology and Elementary Education from SUNY New Paltz and an MS in Information Science.
 Amy is the School Library Media Specialist and girls’ modified track coach at the Onteora Middle/High School in Boiceville, NY.
 Amy has worked in education for over 25 years as an elementary school teacher, school librarian, and summer camp director.
 She also serves on the Ulster BOCES School Library Systems Council.
 In her free time she enjoys being with her family, hiking with her dogs, and riding her bike on the roads of Ulster County.

-Jesse Sarubbi joined the Board of the Maya Gold Foundation in 2018 and is Chair of the Community Programs Committee.
-Jesse has worked in health and human services for over 25 years, with many of those dedicated to serving youth and adolescents.
-She is currently Vice President of Practice Transformation and Care Management at Cornerstone Family Healthcare, where she is able to advance healthcare improvement, impact the social determinants of health and decrease health disparity in a community healthcare setting.
-Jesse is a Licensed Master of Social Work and also has a Master’s Degree in Social Policy with a focus on Health Promotion.
-In her free time, Jesse most enjoys running and hiking in the mountains with loved ones, and animal rescue.
+Jesse Sarubbi joined the Board of the Maya Gold Foundation in 2018 and is an active member on a number of Foundation committees.
+She has a long history working in health and human services, and significant experience serving youth and adolescents.
+Jesse is currently Chief Program Officer at Family Services, Inc., where she is a part of efforts to build stronger and safer communities for people of all ages and backgrounds.
+Jesse is a Licensed Master of Social Work and also has a Master’s Degree in Social Policy.
+In her free time, she enjoys running and hiking in the mountains with loved ones, and animal rescue.